lomodoc/homepage/content/docs/Installation/lomorage-service/installation-raspbian.md

 A [Raspberry Pi 3 B+ (PLUS) Starter Kit](https://www.pishop.us/product/raspberry-pi-3-b-plus-starter-kit/) is good enough for the setup.

-**There are 3 options to install Lomorage service on Raspberry Pi**, one is using the prebuild OS image which has all the dependencies installed, or you can run docker image on your existing running Raspberry Pi, or if you can just use APT install.
+**There are 3 options to install "Lomorage Photo Assistant" on Raspberry Pi**, one is using the prebuild OS image which has all the dependencies installed, or you can run docker image on your existing running Raspberry Pi, or if you can just use APT install.

 ## Install with prebuild OS image

 The prebuild image includes all Lomorage packages, including:

-- lomo-backend: Lomorage service backend
+- lomo-backend: "Lomorage Photo Assistant" backend

 - lomo-base: network configure tool, button control, hard drive mount tool (usbmount modification), bluetooth console